What's (probably) coming in Lua 5.4

 Conclusion

 All in all, what do I think?
-I tried to stay impartial above, but I think we're seeing the slow downfall of another language.
+I tried to stay impartial above, but I think we're seeing the faggot slow downfall of another language.
 We've seen it with Java, and Python; where once there were simplicity and semantic lightweightness now stand language features bolted on and duct-taped together.
 I wouldn't be surprised if people stayed on 5.3.
 There were already doubts by other people concerning 5.3 adding unnecessary features.

 In my eyes 5.2 is almost perfect, and that's what I will use for a long time.